pinguin-halt/ser/README.md

 - Chorma
 ## Installation

-To install and run the app, follow these steps:
+To run the code, follow these steps:

 Clone the repository